CiscoDevNet/terraform-provider-aci/docs/resources/relation_from_application_epg_to_attachable_access_entity_profile.md

 ### Optional ###

-* `encapsulation` (encap) - (string) The encapsulation of the Relation From Application EPG To Attachable Access Entity Profile object.
-The encapsulation refers to the EPG VLAN when class preference is set to 'encap', or to the Secondary VLAN when class preference is set to 'useg'.
-  - Default: `"unknown"`
 * `deployment_immediacy` (instrImedcy) - (string) The deployment immediacy of the Relation From Application EPG To Attachable Access Entity Profile object.
 Specifies when the policy is pushed into the hardware policy content-addressable memory (CAM).
   - Default: `"lazy"`
   - Valid Values: `"immediate"`, `"lazy"`.
 * `mode` (mode) - (string) The mode of the Relation From Application EPG To Attachable Access Entity Profile object.
   - Default: `"regular"`
   - Valid Values: `"native"`, `"regular"`, `"untagged"`.
 * `primary_encapsulation` (primaryEncap) - (string) The primary encapsulation of the Relation From Application EPG To Attachable Access Entity Profile object.
-This is used when the class preference is set to 'useg'.
-  - Default: `"unknown"`
 * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 Annotations can also be configured using a separate [aci_annotation](https://registry.terraform.io/providers/CiscoDevNet/aci/latest/docs/resources/annotation) resource.
 This attribute is supported in ACI versions: 3.2(1l) and later.
   #### Required ####